homekrypto/HKT---ReplitExport/replit.md

 - June 21, 2025.
 Fixed all page routing to be publicly accessible, updated footer with comprehensive working links to all 9 pages, enhanced navigation with FAQ/Contact/Whitepaper links, and ensured wallet dropdown integration in both desktop and mobile navigation
 - June 21, 2025.
 Added smooth scroll-to-top functionality for all page navigation to improve user experience when clicking between pages
 - June 21, 2025.
 Removed logo elements and reverted to clean text-based HKT branding across navigation, footer, and homepage
+- June 21, 2025.
+Moved HKT logo above the main navigation menu for better visual hierarchy in both desktop and mobile versions

 ## User Preferences